$125 off any CGM Plan. Use code WINTER125

 Dietitian-Recommended Electrolyte Drink Options

-While there are electrolyte drink options that can be great supplements of these minerals, your best bet to meet the recommended daily intake for these electrolytes is to consume them through food.
+While there are electrolyte drink options that can be great supplements of these minerals, your best bet is to consume them through food.

-Nutrisense dietitian Heather Davis, MS, RDN, LDN, emphasizes, “Whole foods can be greatly underestimated in terms of their contribution to our electrolyte balance.
-Given that many whole foods contain considerable amounts of electrolytes as well as additional nutrients such as protein and other vitamins and minerals, it makes sense to prioritize whole foods as the foundation of our electrolyte balance.”
+"Whole foods can be greatly underestimated in their contribution to our electrolyte balance.
+Given that many whole foods contain considerable amounts of electrolytes and additional nutrients such as protein and other vitamins and minerals, it makes sense to prioritize whole foods as the foundation of our electrolyte balance."

-However, if you are in need of an extra dose of electrolytes, here are four electrolyte drinks you might want to consider.
+However, for when you need an extra dose of electrolytes, here are four electrolyte drinks that are dietitian-approved!

 1) Ultima Replenisher Electrolyte Hydration Mix

-This option comes in the form of a powder, and it packs a punch with optimal hydration and no added sugar.
-This is because Ultima Replenisher products are sweetened with stevia, meaning they are sugar-free.
+This option comes as a powder, and it packs a punch with optimal hydration and no added sugar.
+Ultima Replenisher products are sweetened with stevia, meaning they're sugar-free.

 2) LMNT Keto Electrolyte Powder Packets